bitrise-io/devcenter/_articles/en/deploy/android-deploy/deploying-android-apps.md

    For example:

    `BITRISEIO_SERVICE_ACCOUNT_JSON_KEY_URL`
-6. Go back to your `Workflow Editor` and add the `Google Play Deploy` step to the end of your Workflow.
+6. Go back to your `Workflow Editor` and add the `Google Play Deploy` Step to the end of your Workflow.
 7. Fill out the required input fields which are:
    * `Service Account JSON key file path`: This field can accept a remote url so you have to provide the environment which contains your uploaded service account JSON key.
 For example: `$BITRISEIO_SERVICE_ACCOUNT_JSON_KEY_URL`
    * `Package name`: the package name of your Android app